-You will also be expected to pay one month’s rent and an extra month’s rent as a deposit when you sign up with your rented property.
+You’ll be expected to pay one month’s rent.
+An extra month’s rent serves as a deposit when you sign up with your rented property.

 Under Portuguese rental law, if you do default on your rent after fourteen days you will be expected to pay an extra two weeks’ rent as compensation to your landlord.